S1mplector/Koware/README.md

 # Koware

-Koware is a console-first link/stream aggregator for **Windows** and **macOS** that helps you search for anime/manga and open streams in a player from your terminal.
+Koware is a console-first stream aggregator for **Windows** and **macOS** that helps you search for anime/manga and open streams in a player from your terminal.

 It has a text-based user interface but behaves like a regular CLI.
 You run a command, Koware queries your configured sources, and opens the selected stream in a video player or manga in a reader.